- Download our Moving to Buenos Aires Guide (PDF)

 LGBT Pride Week and Parade (November)

-As one of the most gay-friendly Latin American cities, Buenos Aires hosts its biggest celebration of diversity each year in November.
+As one of the most LGBT-friendly Latin American cities, Buenos Aires hosts its biggest celebration of diversity each year in November.
 Events take place at various venues, culminating in the parade that runs every year.
 The parade runs along one of the city's most important avenues, Avenida de Mayo.
-Starting from the Casa Rosada, or "pink house", parade goers then march to the National Congress building.
+Starting from the Casa Rosada, or 'pink house', parade-goers then march to the National Congress building.
 The event continues outside the Congress with speeches, music and dancing.
-The festivities tend to last into the evening, and then continues afterwards in buses, trains, bars and nightclubs.
+The festivities tend to last into the evening and then continue afterwards in buses, trains, bars and nightclubs.